Else Lasker-Schüler: Biography

 Schüler was born in Elberfeld, now a district of Wuppertal.
-Her mother, Jeannette Schüler (née Kissing) was a central figure in her poetry; the main character of her play Die Wupper was inspired by her father, Aaron Schüler, a Jewish banker.
+Her mother, Jeannette Schüler (née Kissing) was a central figure in her poetry; the main character of her play Die Wupper was inspired by her father, Aaron Schüler, a Jewish banker from Wuppertal.
 Her brother Paul died when she was 13.

 Else was considered a child prodigy because she could read and write at the age of four.
 From 1880 she attended the Lyceum West an der Aue.
 After dropping out of school, she received private lessons at her parents' home.

-In 1894, Else married the physician and chess master Jonathan Berthold Lasker (the elder brother of Emanuel Lasker, a World Chess Champion) and moved with him to Berlin, where she trained as an artist.
+In 1894, Else married the physician and chess master Berthold Lasker (the elder brother of Emanuel Lasker, a World Chess Champion) and moved with him to Berlin, where she trained as an artist.
 On 27 July 1890 her mother died, her father followed 7 years later.
 On 24 August 1899, her son Paul was born and her first poems were published.
 She published her first full volume of poetry, Styx, three years later, in 1902.
 On 11 April 1903, she and Berthold Lasker divorced and on 30 November, she married Georg Lewin, artist, and founder of the Expressionist magazine Der Sturm.
 His pseudonym, Herwarth Walden, was her invention.

 Lasker-Schüler's first prose work, Das Peter-Hille-Buch, was published in 1906, after the death of Hille, one of her closest friends.
 In 1907, she published the prose collection Die Nächte der Tino von Bagdad, followed by the play Die Wupper in 1909, which was not performed until later.
-A volume of poetry called Meine Wunder, published in 1911, established Lasker-Schüler as the leading female representative of German expressionism.
+A volume of poetry called Meine Wunder, published in 1911, established Lasker-Schüler as the leading female representative of German Expressionism.

 After separating from Herwarth Walden in 1910 and divorcing him in 1912, she found herself penniless and dependent on the financial support of her friends, in particular Karl Kraus.
 In 1912, she met Gottfried Benn.
 An intense friendship developed between them which found its literary outlet in a large number of love poems dedicated to him.

 In May 1922 she attended the International Congress of Progressive Artists and signed the "Founding Proclamation of the Union of Progressive International Artists".